Why eat your greens every day

 2. Keep your brain sharp

-3. Improve your muscle function
+3. Better muscle function

 - Folate - a natural form of vitamin B9.
 It’s critical for producing red blood cells and may influence cancer risk.